Symptoms feeling worse before getting better using Inclined Bed Therapy (IBT)

 Unexpected weight gain.

-Several of us, including myself, found that we gained around fourteen pounds over several years, but with a big difference to normal weight gain, our clothes fitted better and even became loose, which meant we had increased in weight but decreased in size.
-The only reasonable answer is that the extra weight must have been an increase in fluid, bone and muscle density.
+Several of us, including myself, found that we gained weight over several years, but with a big difference to normal weight gain, our clothes fitted better and even became loose, which meant we had increased in weight but decreased in size.
+The only reasonable answer is that the extra weight must have been an increase in bone and muscle density.
 This appears to be backed up by experiences while swimming and one complete recovery by a lady with osteoporosis of the spine.

 Another consideration is that people seldom complain about feeling well and usually realise on reflection that something has improved.
 However if an increase in pain comes along, then all focus is usually on the pain, which should pass within a short period.